Cummins out of second Ashes Test

 Cummins, who was eating out on Wednesday night, isolated as soon as he was made aware he was a close contact of the person who tested positive and has since had a PCR test, which was negative.

-Fast bowler Mitchell Starc and off-spinner Nathan Lyon were eating at the same restaurant as Cummins but were at a separate tables outdoors.
+Fast bowler Mitchell Starc and off-spinner Nathan Lyon were eating at the same restaurant as Cummins but were at a separate table outdoors.

 South Australia Health has deemed them casual contacts so they are free to play.

-Cricket Australia (CA) expect Cummins to be able for the third Test at Melbourne, starting on 26 December.
+Cricket Australia (CA) expect Cummins to be available for the third Test at Melbourne, starting on 26 December.

 Cummins was set to captain Australia for only the second time since replacing Tim Paine last month.